Sue: Is there any particular reason why this is in black and white?

-Sue: Oh, that makes sense, I guess – he did see a planet burn a couple of weeks ago.
+Sue: Oh, that makes sense.
+He saw a planet burn a couple of weeks ago.

-Me: What do you make of it so far?
+Me: So what do you think of it so far?

-Sue: You never see the Doctor this scared normally.
+Sue: You never see the Doctor scared like this.
 It’s unsettling.

-Jo crashes into the room and the Keller machine deactivates itself.
+Jo enters the room and the Keller machine deactivates itself.

-Sue: That’s the second time Jo has saved the Doctor’s life.
+Sue: That’s the second time Jo’s saved the Doctor’s life.
 Not that I’m keeping score or anything.

 The Doctor is visibly shaken by the experience.

-Sue: Ah, he’s actually mentioning Inferno now.
-I’m glad.
-It proves that he really does feel bad about running away and leaving all those poor people to die.
+Sue: He’s actually mentioning that story from the other week, now.
+I’m glad because it proves that he feels bad about leaving all those people to die.

-The Doctor is convinced that the authorities must destroy the Keller machine.
+The Doctor is convinced that the authorities will have to destroy the Keller machine.

 Sue: Why doesn’t he just push the machine over?
 You know, accidentally on purpose.
-He could pretend to stumble and then he could put his foot through the damn thing at the same time.
-If it’s that bad then what is he waiting for?
+He could pretend to stumble into it and put his foot through the damn thing at the same time.
+If it’s that bad, what’s he waiting for?

-Meanwhile, a telephone engineer is doing something suspicious to the communication lines at the peace conference.
+Meanwhile a telephone engineer is acting suspiciously outside the peace conference.

 Sue: Is this guy hacking into the phones?
 Is he a journalist?

-His work done, the engineer retires to his shelter.
+His work done, the telephone engineer retires to his shelter.

 Me: Ditto for white dog poo.

-Sue: Oh, it’s the Master!
+Sue: (Pointing) Oh, it’s the Master!
 So soon?
 I wasn’t expecting that.
 Is the Master obsessed with telephones?
-Do all his plans involve them?
-Didn’t John Simm do something with the phone network once?
+Do all his plans involve telephones?
+Didn’t John Simm do something with the telephones?

-His disguise discarded, the Master ends up in a limousine, puffing on a big fat cigar.
+The Master ends up in a limousine, puffing on a fat cigar.

 Sue: This Doctor is such a name-dropping luvvie.

-Me: He’ll be claiming that he was Stalin’s golfing partner next.
+Me: He’ll be claiming he was Stalin’s golf partner next.

 The Master hypnotises Chin Lee into carrying out his nefarious plans.

-Sue: The Master is basically Derren Brown here.
-But with more hair.
+Sue: The Master is basically Derren Brown, but with more hair.
 I like him.

-Sue: This bloke is very good.
-It’s like we’re watching The Sweeney when he’s strutting around.
-Can he become the Master’s regular companion?
-The sets really are top-notch in this story, too.
+Sue: It’s like we’re watching The Sweeney when he struts about the place.
+Can’t he be the Master’s regular companion?
+The sets are top-notch in this story, too.
 It looks like a real prison.
-In fact, the only reason I know it’s not a real prison is because they’re shooting it on videotape.
+In fact, the only reason I know it isn’t a real prison is because they’re shooting this on videotape.

-The episode concludes with the American delegate believing that Chin Lee has turned into a red dragon.
+The episode concludes with the American delegate believing that Chin Lee has transformed into a red dragon.
 Well, we assume it’s red.
 It could be pink for all we know.

-Sue: I think they’ve just turned up the racism to 11.top
+Sue: They’ve just turned up the racism to 11.

-Sue: That is a very dodgy monster – on all sorts of levels.
-And that has to be the worst pretend faint I have ever seen on television.
+Sue: It’s a very dodgy monster – on lots of levels.
+And that was the worst pretend-faint I’ve ever seen.
 Pathetic!

-Meanwhile, Benton and Yates are parading around in front of what is clearly a blow-up photograph of a missile.
+Meanwhile Benton and Yates are parading around in front of a blow-up photograph of a missile.

-Sue: That CSO is atrocious.
-It looks so cheap.
-It probably looked even worse in colour.
+Sue: The chroma is atrocious.
+It looks cheap.
+And I bet it looked even worse in colour.

-Sue begins to question the wisdom of holding a peace conference when you are trying to dispose of a top-secret nuclear weapon.
+Sue begins to question the wisdom of hosting a peace conference when you’re trying to dispose of a top-secret nuclear weapon at the same time.

-Sue: The Brigadier looks completely shagged out this week.
-He needs a good lie-down.
-I’m really worried about him.
+Sue: The Brigadier is completely shagged out this week.
+He needs a lie-down.
+I’m worried about him.

-Sue: This bloke is very rough.
-It’s like he’s walked into the wrong programme.
+Sue: This bloke is rough.
+It’s as if he’s walked into the wrong programme or something.

-But he’s not so tough.
-Jo manages to disarm him and a prison riot breaks out.
+But Mailer isn’t so tough; Jo manages to disarm him and a riot breaks out.

 Sue: You go, girl!
-Jo is pretty good, isn’t she?
-She’s not half as stupid as she looks.
-She has this tomboy thing going on.
-I really like her cords.
+Jo isn’t as stupid as she looks.
+She has this tomboy thing going on, as well.
+Plus I really like her cords.

-Sue: Is the Master listening to Dudley Simpson FM?
+Sue: Is he listening to Dudley Simpson FM?

-The Master strolls into the prison as Professor Keller and it doesn’t take him very long to take the whole thing over with the help of Mailer.
+The Master strolls into the prison under the guise of Professor Keller, and it doesn’t take him long to take over the place with the help of Mailer.

 Sue: I told you he was rough!
 He just shot that guy in the back!